Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-The deadline extension means you now have until August 8th to get your application in.
+The new round of funding means you now have until March 31st to get your application in.

 This emergency loan program offered by the Small Business Administration (SBA) was designed to help small businesses retain employees during the coronavirus outbreak.
 Rates are fixed at 1% — much lower than a traditional business loan or an SBA disaster loan.

 Keep your full staff on the same salary and you could get the full loan forgiven after eight weeks.
 But even if you lose some staff, you may still be eligible for forgiveness.

 - Paycheck Protection Program First Draw loans in a nutshell

 - How does the Paycheck Protection Program work?

 - Apply for a Paycheck Protection Program loan today

 - How much can I borrow?

 - What can I use the PPP loan for?